Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Mercurial.md

 with SpiraTeam.

-*Note: The plug-in will allow users to download and view different revisions of files and view revision logs, but no changes to the repository are allowed through the plug-in.*
+*Note: The plug-in will allow users to download and view different commits of files and view commit logs, but no changes to the repository are allowed through the plug-in.*

 ## Installing the Mercurial Plug-In To install the Mercurial Version Control plug-in, follow these steps: